 - Are there similarities in the current circumstances?

 Communicating with an emotionally distressed person can be difficult, but it is important to persist and gather the information required to estimate the risk, identify protective factors and determine the appropriate management.

-The communication approach: some suggestions
+The communication approach

 - Establish rapport – adopt an open body language (maintain eye contact, lean forward and use a quiet voice).